 Written by Andrew Griffith

-Read the full product review in the February 2017 issue of Model Aviation.
+As seen in the May 2017 issue of Model Aviation.

 Construction: Built-up balsa and light plywood